 Nails, picks, or plectra are a big part of playing guzheng.
 The design and material change the sound the instrument produces.
 Below we will look at what materials guzheng nails are made of.
 Due to quality differences it is difficult to say that one material is better than any other but there are certain trends.

-Most finger picks are made either from a type of polymer (plastic) or turtle shell.
-Turtle shell was historically used because it is a hard material that polishes smooth, can be worked with relative ease, and is associated with concepts of luxury and artistry.
-Unfortunately so many sea turtles have been killed for their shells that the populations are in steep decline.
+Most modern finger picks are made either from a type of polymer (plastic) or turtle shell.
+Both are recent inventions.
+Master players spoke of playing without or using metal, bone, or ivory picks for much of their lives.
+Turtle shell came in to vogue because it is a hard material that polishes smooth, can be worked with relative ease, and is associated with concepts of luxury and artistry.
+Unfortunately so many sea turtles have been killed for their shells in recent years that the populations are in steep decline.
 If demand keeps up we won’t have turtles left.
 As members of this community we should use other materials for our nails.
 Thankfully, there are many choices.

 Plastics are a relatively new class of materials whose hardness, density, and workability are customizable.
 They are also far easier and cheaper to mass produce.
 They are less prone to wear than bamboo and lighter than stone.
 They can be colored to any hue, stamped with meaningful symbols, or mixed with other materials to some interesting results.